Enterprise Data Custody

 Internals

-Nametag stores evidence we collect from end-users, as well as data derived from that evidence, in object storage.
+Nametag stores evidence we collect from end-users, and data derived from that evidence, in object storage.
 The kinds of data that are stored in object storage include:

 - Images of the user’s ID document.